yogeshrnaik/mongodb/MongoUniversity/M101J/README.md

 ### Add index
 Use createIndex() on a collection to create index.
 This function takes a JSON that has details of on which fields we want to create index.
 In below example, we are creating index on student_id field.
+In this 1 after student_id means we are creating index for ascending. -1 means descending.
 ```javascript
 > db.students.createIndex({student_id : 1});
 {